Class Schedule

 Training with the VAMs provides students with real-time, objective audio feedback on their performance, adding a new level of realism and precision to CPR training.

-Please allow 24-48 hours to recieve your course link email from RQI partners.
+Please allow 24-48 hours to recieve the course link email.

 This course fee is non-refundable.